cdapio/cdap/cdap-docs/examples-manual/source/examples/fileset.rst

     :language: java
     :lines: 64-86

-It uses the ``getLocation()`` of the file set to obtain the Location representing the requested file, and then opens an input stream for that Location.
-Location is a file system abstraction from `Apache™ Twill® <http://twill.incubator.apache.org>`__; you can read more about its interface in the Apache Twill `Javadocs <http://twill.incubator.apache.org/apidocs/org/apache/twill/filesystem/Location.html>`__.
+It uses the ``getLocation()`` of the file set to obtain the location representing the requested file, and then opens an input stream for that location. ``Location`` is a file system abstraction from `Apache™ Twill® <http://twill.incubator.apache.org>`__; you can read more about its interface in the Apache Twill `Javadocs <http://twill.incubator.apache.org/apidocs/org/apache/twill/filesystem/Location.html>`__.